Six more vehicles of Russian peacekeepers pass freely along Lachin-Khankandi road | News.az

 Vehicles belonging to the Russian peacekeeping contingent continue to pass through the peaceful protest area on the Lachin-Khankandi road without hindrance, News.Az reports.

-On Wednesday, conditions were created for six more supply vehicles belonging to Russian peacekeepers to pass freely through the protest area.
-The vehicles were moving from Khankandi towards Lachin.
+On Thursday, conditions were created for six more vehicles of Russian peacekeepers to pass freely through the protest area.
+The vehicles were moving from Lachin towards Khankandi.

 This once again shows that the protesters do not obstruct the movement of vehicles used for humanitarian purposes.